 Recipes to Serve with Classic Macaroni Salad

-I love macaroni salad as a side with anything grilled or smoked.
+This easy recipe works as a side with anything grilled or smoked.
 The flavors just go together perfectly.
 BBQ grilled chicken, ribs or pulled pork are my go-tos.

 - 8 ounces elbow macaroni